 - Add in the eggs, one at a time, making sure each is fully incorporated.

-- Sift in the flour, baking powder and salt, then mix until just combined.
+- Mix in the flour, baking powder and salt until just combined.

 - Spread the batter into the pan and smooth the top.